-What is Li-Fraumeni syndrome?
+What is Li-Fraumeni Syndrome?

-What causes LFS syndrome?
+What causes LFS?

 How is LFS inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 LFS follows an autosomal dominant inheritance pattern.
-That means that even if a mutation happens in only one of the two copies of the gene, that person will have the increased cancer risk.
-Parents with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation; there is not a way to control this random, natural process.
-Therefore, a child who has a parent with a mutation has a 50% chance of naturally inheriting that mutation.
-A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
+That means that even if a mutation happens in only 1 of the 2 copies of the TP53 gene, that person will have LFS.
+When a person inherits a mutation from a parent, it is called a germline mutation.

 How common is LFS?